2025–26 Viborg FF season: Early rounds

-As Viborg finished the previous Superliga season in 8th place, they will enter into the cup competition in the second round.
+As Viborg finished the previous Superliga season in 8th place, they entered into the cup competition in the second round.
 The club finished the previous season's cup competition in the semi-final, being eliminated by eventual champion Copenhagen 2–0 on aggregate.

 On 12 August 2025, Viborg's second round opposition was determined when AC Horsens secured a 2–1 victory over Næsby in the first round of the competition.
-The match was scheduled for 4 September and was be the second consecutive season in which Viborg met the 1st Division club in the second round.
+The match was scheduled for 4 September and was the second consecutive season in which Viborg met the 1st Division club in the second round.
 Despite an early chance from Viborg, the game remained without a goal in the first half.
 In the second half, Viborg would capitalise on a chance in the 57th minute when Dutch forward Tim Freriks scored his first goal for the club following a pass from teammate Jakob Vester.
 With late pressure, Horsens were unable to equalise and were eliminated from the cup as Viborg left with a 1–0 victory in front of 1,469 spectators.

 Following their second round victory, Viborg was drawn against BV Oksbøl.
 As Superliga clubs are not allowed to be drawn against each other, Viborg was scheduled to play against a team in the Denmark Series, the fifth tier of Danish football.
 The two teams met on 24 September at Oksbøl Stadion in Oksbøl, with Viborg running away with a 6–0 victory.
 Bilal Brahimi scored his first goal for the club in the 12th minute, with Dorian Jr. following with his first Viborg goal to make it 2–0 in the 16th minute.
 Frederik Damkjer made it 3–0 heading into the halftime break.
 The second half included another flurry of goals with Asker Beck scoring in the 60th and 72nd minutes, with Yonis Njoh making his return from injury with a goal of his own.
 Filip Đukić, who joined Viborg in July 2025, marked his debut for the club with a clean sheet.
 The game marked debuts for several Viborg youth players, including Adam Kleis-Kristoffersen.

 Viborg were drawn to face fellow Superliga club FC Fredericia in the fourth round at Monjasa Park.
 Viborg took an early lead after a foul by Jeppe Kudsk awarded them a penalty, which captain Jeppe Grønning successfully converted.
 Fredericia equalized shortly afterward when Sofus Johannesen scored from close range, sending the teams into halftime tied at 1–1.
 Substitute Oscar Buch gave Fredericia a 2–1 lead in the 82nd minute, scoring 20 minutes after entering the match.
-However, Viborg forward Charly Nouck Horneman leveled the score ten minutes later, making it 2–2 at the end of regular time.
+However, Viborg forward Charly Nouck leveled the score ten minutes later, making it 2–2 at the end of regular time.
 The match proceeded to extra time, but neither side managed to find a decisive goal, leading to a penalty shoot-out.
 Viborg converted four of their five attempts, defeating Fredericia 4–2 on penalties to advance to the next round.